Adapted from: Silvey, Frank. "The Certified Sailor." All Hands 633 (Oct. 1969): 16-21.

 Nowadays it's all in fun and without official recognition.
 But mariners of earlier years, when it all began, were in earnest.
 As all sailors knew well, Neptune, god of the sea, was fickle.
 He played an important role in ancient rituals just as he does in today's initiations into the Orders of the Deep.
 At his slightest whim, Neptune, it was believed, might throw a storm into the path of a ship that would splinter her oars and spars like matchwood, or cast her onto the rocky coast.

 And that was when he was feeling playful.
-What would the dread deity bring to a crew if, Zeus forbid, they made him angry?
+What would the dreaded deity bring to a crew if, Zeus forbid, they made him angry?

 Also, in those early rituals, the location of the rites had to be right.
 If every element surrounding the ceremonies was not just so, all Hades might break loose.
 The location of the ship had an effect on how acceptable the honors to Neptune were.
 A rite performed off certain capes (for instance, those with temples on them) would work best.